gregwhitaker/springboot-customactuator-example/README.md

     ./gradlew clean build

+### Docker
+Run the following command to build the example application as a Docker image:

+    ./gradlew clean buildImage

 ## Running the Example
 Follow the steps below to run the example:

+1. Start the application:

-1. Start the application by running the following command:
+    If executing the application via Gradle, run the following command:

         ./gradlew bootRun

+    If executing the application via Docker, run the following command:

+        docker run -p 8080:8080 gregnetifi/springboot-customactuator-example

 2. Run the following command several times to create some notes: